-While drugs like Ritalin and Adderall may help reduce the symptoms of ADD/ADHD, they often do not target the root cause of the problem, and in addition they might have some very negative side effects.
+While drugs like Ritalin and Adderall may help reduce the symptoms of ADD/ADHD, they often do not target the root cause of the problem, and in addition, they might have some very negative side effects.

-However, many people do not know that simple things like nutritious meals, play and exercise, and learning better social skills are all part of a balanced treatment plan that can improve performance at school, improve your child’s relationships with others, and decrease stress and frustration.
+However, many people do not know those simple things like nutritious meals, play and exercise, and learning better social skills are all part of a balanced treatment plan that can improve performance at school, improve your child’s relationships with others, and decrease stress and frustration.

 Treatment starts at home

-You as a parent have a huge influence over your child’s treatment.
+You as a parent have a huge influence on your child’s treatment.
 Research has shown that following a healthy diet, getting plenty of exercise, and making other smart daily choices can help your child manage the symptoms of ADD/ADHD.
 That means your child can begin treatment for ADD/ADHD today—at home.

 The importance of exercise

 Exercise is one of the easiest and most effective ways to reduce the symptoms of ADD/ADHD.

 Physical activity can immediately boost the brain’s dopamine, norepinephrine, and serotonin levels—all of which affect focus and attention.